Q: Are sexually-transmitted infections the same as sexually-transmitted diseases?

 Q: Which STI is the most dangerous?

-A: It is hard to quantify the level of being dangerous of different STIs, but in terms of how difficult they can be treated, HIV might be the first STI that might come into mind.
+A: It is hard to quantify the level of being dangerous of different STIs, but in terms of how difficult they can be treated, HIV might be the first STI that might come to mind.

 HIV can progress onto AIDS if not treated right away.
 And, as of the moment, there is no cure available to completely get rid of these two diseases.